Welcome to Grove at Home!

 Albert Woodfox speaks to The Millions about his forty-plus years in solitary confinement

 Albert Woodfox is an extraordinary human being.
 After surviving more than forty years in solitary confinement for a crime he didn’t commit, Woodfox, a Black Panther Party member and committed activist, emerged intact, and wrote an extraordinary memoir, Solitary, sharing his life story, and describing in astonishing detail his experiences being subject to a form of punishment that the United Nations has declared a form of torture and banned for stretches exceeding fifteen days.
-The book has been shortlisted for the National Book Award and named a finalist for the Pulitzer Prize.
+The book has been named a finalist for the Pulitzer Prize and the National Book Award.
 Last fall, Albert gave a short interview with writer Marie Myung-Ok Lee, which appears in Lee’s longer story about the crucial importance of literature on incarceration.
 It’s worth reading, today or any day.